justxi/rocm/README.md

 Thanks to all contributors.

-The following table shows all ebuilds tested (2019-01-03) in this repository.<br>
+The following tables shows all ebuilds tested (2019-01-03) in this repository. <br>
 All other ebuilds can be out of date!

+Kernel, driver, libraries, compiler and tools:

 |Ebuild|Current Version|State|in Gentoo portage|
 |---|---|---|---|